Healthy New Towns

 - Digital Technology Enablement

-A recent well-attended Stakeholder Event was held to give organisations in Darlington an opportunity to see what is happening in the programme and a chance to influence its future development.
+A well-attended Stakeholder Event was held in June 2017 to give organisations in Darlington an opportunity to see what is happening in the programme and a chance to influence its future development.
 The presentation slides used at this event can be accessed by using the following links:

 - NHS England Overview [pdf document]